SWilli93/CoffeeMachine/README.md

 Money: $2.5
 b.
 Once all resources have been deducted, tell the user “Here is your latte.
 Enjoy!”.
 If latte was their choice of drink.

+Credit to Dr Angela Yu and her 100 days of coding Udemy Course